Rotator cuff tear: In-office testing

 As part of clinical decision-making, a simple, minimally invasive, in-office procedure, the rotator cuff impingement test, may be performed.
 A small amount of a local anesthetic and an injectable corticosteroid are injected into the subacromial space to block pain and provide anti-inflammatory relief.
 If pain disappears and shoulder function remains good, no further testing is pursued.
 The test helps to confirm that the pain arises primarily from the shoulder, rather than being referred from the neck, heart, or gut.

 If pain is relieved, the test is considered positive for rotator-cuff impingement, of which tendinitis and bursitis are major causes.
 However, partial rotator-cuff tears may also demonstrate good pain relief, so a positive response cannot rule out a partial rotator-cuff tear.
 However, with demonstration of good, pain-free function, the treatment will not change, so the test is useful in helping to avoid overtesting or performing unnecessary surgery.

 Classification

-Tears of the rotator cuff tendon are described as partial or full thickness, and full thickness with complete detachment of the tendons from bone.
+Tears of the rotator cuff tendon are described as partial or full thickness, and full thickness with complete detachment of the tendons from the bone.